Cranborne Chase and West Wiltshire Downs National Landscape

 Traditional downland pasture is now largely confined to steeper slopes but large rectangular fields emphasise the chalkland’s open character.
 The chalkland valleys of the Wylye, Nadder and Stour are mainly in permanent pasture, with many copses and hedgerows.
 In the northwest, the AONB’s sandstone fringe of wooded ridges and valleys includes rich parklands such as Longleat and Stourhead.

 This is a deeply rural area with scattered villages and narrow roads.
 Agriculture, both pastoral and mixed, is the major employer together with commercial forestry and limited mineral extraction.
-There are no large settlements in the AONB but nearby country towns such as Salisbury, Shaftesbury and Warminster are growth areas.
-The AONB is not a developed tourist area as yet, although demand for caravan sites, holiday and second homes is increasing.
+There are no large settlements in the National Landscape but nearby country towns such as Salisbury, Shaftesbury and Warminster are growth areas.